asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 category: development practices
 tags: ['agile development']
 ---

-While it may seem obvious that organizations should reduce cross-team dependencies, I continue to see organizations align is such a way that requires a significant amount of dependencies and handoffs.
+While it may seem obvious that organizations should reduce cross-team dependencies, I continue to see them align is such a way that requires a significant amount of dependencies and handoffs.

 Agile teams should be vertical, cross-functional teams.
 These should be end-to-end teams, made up of all of the skills & roles required to deliver a feature from inception to use in production without external dependencies.
-This means developers, product experts, customer proxies, Quality Assurance engineers, database experts, UX experts, (contrary to some current scrum training that says this should be outside of the team), all working together on the same cross-functional team.
+This means developers, product experts, customer proxies, Quality Assurance engineers, database experts, UX experts, (contrary to some current Scrum training that says this should be outside of the team), all working together on the same cross-functional team.
+Now recognize that these are roles not people.
+Members of the team may have multiple roles.

 ## The Horizontal Team Mistake